Understanding the `select` Statement in Go

 Blocking Behavior: A

-statement, however, blocks until at least one of its cases can proceed, unless adefault
+switchstatement does not block and proceeds to the matching case or thedefaultcase.
+Aselectstatement, however, blocks until at least one of its cases can proceed, unless adefaultcase is provided.

 Conclusion